pereznetworks/Library-Manager/README.md

   [back to Content Menu](#contents)

+## Project Update 24:

+  Extra Credit Feature: Search

+    Search input form integrated into layout template

+    Books search route working, using same booksViews as all/overdue/checkout

 ## Project Update 23:

   Extra Credit Feature: Pagination

     Using jquery and front-end css/javascript to due actual pagination links

     On server-side:

     wrote and added a paginate method to my utils library

     made changes to book, loan and patron table template to....

       implement pagination in the way the table on each page is displayed

       array of book, loans or patron data is processed into a pagesArray

         only if more than 10 rows will appear in a table

       otherwise normal process for 'tabling' of book, loans or patron data

     But nav bar for pagination links in footer of each page,

       displays at bottom of page at all times

       is blank, no pagination links, if no pagination needed

     also fixed overdue and checked out books and loans

       using the same rules for both

        so both now display correct data

 ## Project Update 22: